Photography Gear For Portraits And Nudes

 You can use wideangle lenses for special pictures, but be careful and keep an eye on the perspective, as well as on distracting objects in the background.
 A wideangle lens sometimes makes the model's body look distorted, so it's best used sparingly.

 I recommend getting cameras or lenses, when possible, which are stablized against camera shake.
 Read reviews.
-It's called various things, like IS, Image Stabilization, Shake Reduction, etc.
+It's called various things, like IS, Image Stabilization, Shake Reduction, etc. I prefer stabilization which is built into the camera body, like Olympus' 5-axis Stabilization, so it works on any lens.
+Sadly, some brands don't do that.

 It is also often a good thing to use a flash to soften the shadows, for example the eye socket (and thus the eyes) of the model are often a bit dark.
 But how to do this right is a bit of a study.
 The most important things is to dial the flash down a stop or two, so it looks natural.
 Also, it's a good idea to soften the flash light with a "softener", a large one, so the shadows of the "fill light" are not so sharp, this will also make it look more natural.
 The fill light should not be very noticable.

 With modern cameras and automaticity, it's easy to take pretty good pictures.
 But if you want to make really good ones, it's a bigger study.
 It's important to learn to look not just at the subject, but also other things which are in the frame.
 How does it all work together?
 In general it's a good idea to seek out calm and non-distracting backgrounds.
+But not too boring ones!

 I recommend a lot of reading on the web and in books, it will pay off.
 Have fun!